Lei family murders: Political responses

 After Vietnamese prime minister Nguyễn Xuân Phúc's May 2017 visit to the White House to meet with U.S. president Donald Trump, the U.S. Embassy in Hanoi and the Vietnamese Ministry of Foreign Affairs formed a working group and held discussions in July 2017 regarding Vietnamese in the United States to whom Vietnam had refused to issue travel documents for deportation due to the 2008 repatriation agreement.
 The deportation issue rose to prominence again following Luc's conviction, which came less than two weeks after the controversial acquittal of an undocumented immigrant in another San Francisco homicide case, the shooting of Kathryn Steinle.
-In response to the news of Luc's conviction, conservative commentators including Terence P. Jeffrey and Mark Krikorian wrote columns condemning the Zadvydas decision.
+In response to the news of Luc's conviction, conservative commentator Mark Krikorian condemned the Zadvydas decision.